-I would advise turning off individual apps one by one, and checking what is affected by the change.
+Try turning off individual apps one by one and checking what is affected by the change.

 Windows 10 Radio privacy settings concern apps which turn the radio in your device on to communicate with other devices as requested.

-I would advise handling this on an app-by-app basis, with special consideration going to those Windows 10 Mobile users.
-You may find disabling the entire setting causes some apps to simply stop working as they do not have the access require to work.
+I would advise handling this on an app-by-app basis, with special consideration going to Windows 10 Mobile users.
+You may find disabling the entire setting causes some apps to simply stop working as they do not have the correct permissions to work.

-This page contains privacy settings concerning how your device relates with others around it.
+This page contains privacy settings concerning how your device communicates with others around it.

-This is a big “no” for me.
+Communicating with unpaired devices is a big “no” for me.
 The settings page references “beacons,” which references the use of tracking and advertising beacons in heavily populated areas.
 For instance, you enter a busy shopping mall containing beacons, and your phone syncs up.
 The beacons can then track you around the building , using the stores you visit to build an advertising profile.
-Urm, no thank you.
+Err, no thank you.

 Microsoft also uses “web beacons” to “help deliver cookies and gather usage and performance data.
 Our websites may include web beacons and cookies from third-party service providers.”